 Hi Vijay, Thanks for your detailed analysis and sharing your knowledge.
 I need 3 clarifications from the above analysis.

-- in current assets (CA) you showed ₹165cr, but my calculations shows it as ₹142Cr.
+- in current assets (CA) you showed ₹165cr, but my calculations show it as ₹142Cr.
 (Inventories 133 + receivables 6 + Cash 3, all data’s from Screener.in), could you help me where I am missing?

 - from where to get the historical current liabilities (CL)?
 I am getting only the current CL from screener.in as ₹125Cr.

-- While comparison with peers, what is the key factor other than M-Cap to select a company as peer?
+- While comparison with peers, what is the key factor other than M-Cap to select a company as a peer?